gitpod-io/retired-gatsby-website/src/blog/bitbucket.md

 teaserImage: /bitbucket-post-header.jpg
 ---

-We're pretty excited to bring you instant development environments for all Bitbucket projects.
+Today, we're excited to bring you instant development environments for all Bitbucket projects.

-Simply type `gitpod.io/#` in front of any Bitbucket repository URL, and get a fully prebuilt and ready-to-code Gitpod workspace in seconds.
+Simply type `gitpod.io/#` in front of any Bitbucket repository URL, and get a fully prebuilt and ready-to-code dev environment in seconds.

 `youtube: hIpFTGwsv-o`